Gift of the Garb

 By Renu Prasad, Australia editor, Australasian Legal Business magazine

 Every lawyer will be familiar with the insecurities we face when it comes to personal appearance and grooming.
 Whether you are looking to impress in a job interview, or anxious to strike the right professional note at a client conference, tricky questions of personal presentation are sure to arise.

 There are consultants who specialise in providing advice to lawyers on these questions and for those readers looking for some practical tips.
 However, there is also a deeper question to be explored before we delve into the intricacies of silk ties or skirt length: how important is all of this in reality?
 Lawyers, after all, are hired for their ability to provide quality advice.
+For instance, Long Beach domestic violence lawyers are hired because of their quality of service in the cases of domestic violence.
 While there are some aspects of personal presentation which are clearly “deal breakers” – for example, poor personal hygiene – do the nuances of fashion really matter?
 Will a lack of attention to detail in personal presentation cost you a promotion or result in you not being hired at all?

 First impressions last